Resource Center

 An Opportunity to Recognize Direct Support Professionals (DSPs)

 The ARRM Cares Award was established to recognize professionals from ARRM members who provide direct care and demonstrate a commitment to quality services.
 ARRM supports and encourages our members to acknowledge their employees’ dedication and service through this award process.
 All nominees are recognized by ARRM and their employers as the top our field has to offer, while six winners are selected each year who represent outstanding and extraordinary dedication, innovation and skill.
 Winners receive a $1,000 award and are celebrated in a special ceremony.
-2024 Nominations are now being accepted and must be received by May 17th, 2024 at 5:00 pm.

 Nominees must meet the criteria below to be considered.
 All nominations are printed for event attendees and may be shared publicly by ARRM.
 Please ensure that submissions are professionally written and do not include confidential information.
 Nominations are subject to editing by the selection committee for length, consistency, clarity, and grammar.